-- 3. In the third scenario we assume a vehicle range of 100 km and calculate the required number of charging stations in order to cover 80 % of all flows. - 4.
-In the fourth scenario we assume a vehicle range of 100 km and calculate the required number of charging stations in order to cover 100 % of all flows.
+3. In the third scenario we assume a vehicle range of 100 km and calculate the required number of charging stations in order to cover 80 % of all flows.

+4. In the fourth scenario we assume a vehicle range of 100 km and calculate the required number of charging stations in order to cover 100 % of all flows.

-In the following, our results for all four scenarios are described and illustrated in maps before an overview of all conducted calculation can be seen in table 4.
+In the following, our results for all four scenarios are described and illustrated in maps before an overview of all conducted calculation can be seen in Table 4.

-4.1 Scenario 1 and 2
+4.1 Set-covering problem-scenario 1 and 2

-In the first two scenarios the number of charging stations is fixed to 20 stations and the vehicle range is restricted to 100 km or 150 km.
-A range of 100 km (scenario 1) leads to a coverage of 62 % of the total traffic flows, whereas a range of 150 km (scenario 2) increases this value even to 83 % of total traffic flows covered.
+In the first two scenarios the number of charging stations within the highway network of Baden-Württemberg and Bavaria with 595 nodes and 3569 km is fixed to 20 stations and the vehicle range is restricted to 100 or 150 km.
+A range of 100 km (scenario 1) leads to a coverage of 62 % of the 257 thousand considered flows on the highway per day, whereas a range of 150 km (scenario 2) increases this value even to 83 % of total traffic flows covered.